define-null/rebar-lock-deps/README.md

 This can be helpful when using lager.
 For more information, see https://github.com/basho/rebar/issues/270

+## Updating locked dependencies ##

+Sometimes, in case you already have your dependencies locked and rebar.config.lock checked-in to your repository, it is too expensive to run `rebar -C rebar.config.lock update-deps` every time you checkout a certain commit of your project as it is require updating the deps from remoute repositories.
+Since there are already certain SHAs for every dependency in rebar.config.lock, in most cases you can use the local deps repositories to checkout certain versions of the deps.
+You can use `rebar -C rebar.config.lock udpate-locked-deps` for this.
+When there is no local commit needed to update a certain dependency, this command will update it from the remote repository.

+Particularly, it is helpful when using `git bisect` to find a 'bad' commit in your repository (you go back in time and you usually have all needed commits in local deps repositories).

+Only git is supported for the moment.

 ## How you can integrate it into your build ##

 Assuming you build your project with `make`, add the following to your